manoa-fit-connect/manoa-fit-connect.github.io/index.md

 ![](images/about.png)

 This page will serve to introduce the users to the team behind the app.
-In the future this page will also include directions on how to navigate our website and contact info for user assistance.
+In the future this page will also include directions on how to navigate our website.
+Users are able to select this link at the footer of our website.
+This is also where they will find a link to the user guide.

 ### Sign Up Page